OUR BRAND NEW SERIES published by Desert Hearts Books:

 Standing Up for Identity and Integrity in the Performing Arts, Volume 1

 By Nick Awde

-Published in association with the International Theatre Institute, Equal Stages focuses on diversity, representation and inclusion in the live performing arts, particularly theatre.
-It’s a book of interviews with 42 people who work across a wide spectrum in the industry, from performance to venue management, from writing to marketing, from fringe to regional theatres.
-These are people of all ages, backgrounds and locations who are today constantly breaking new ground to find ways using culture to make a difference in society.
+Published in association with the Other National Theatre, Morecambe, and the International Theatre Institute, EQUAL STAGES is a groundbreaking overview of diversity, representation, visibility and inclusion in the live performing arts, particularly theatre.
+It’s an interlocking snapshot of the industry provided by 40 interviews with a diverse range of 42 people who work in everything from performance to running venues, from writing to marketing, fringe theatre to international festivals.
+What they share is the vision and drive to break new ground for culture to make a difference in society.